 Namibia is gorgeous in April, with balmy 75-degree temperatures and constant sunshine to explore the country’s barren, lunar-like landscape.
 Start along the stark Skeleton Coast, where you can stay in a luxury tent at the Wilderness Safaris Hoanib Skeleton Coast Camp and spot oryx, mountain zebra, giraffe, and elephants on game drives.
 Then, make your way south to the remote Namib Desert to see the sunrise over Sossusvlei, a salt pan bordered by 1,000-foot dunes and 900-year-old camel thorn trees, whose dark, dead branches are an eerie contrast to the soft red sand beyond.

 After a long snowy spring, nothing sounds better than a getaway to this vibrant Caribbean isle.
-Bed down at the Gran Hotel Manzana Kempinski La Habana, Cuba’s first five-star property, opened last June in historic Old Havana.
+Bed down at the Gran Hotel Manzana Kempinski La Habana, Cuba’s first five-star property, which opened in historic Old Havana.
 Once a century-old, European-style shopping arcade and silent-film theater, the building was transformed into a grand 246-room hotel, with three bars, three restaurants, a 10,000-square-foot spa, and a rooftop swimming pool overlooking Parque Central, the Capitolio, and the National Museum’s Palace of Fine Arts.
 Inside, you’ll find Art Deco-inspired accents, soaring 18-foot ceilings, and bright, tropical shades that evoke Cuba’s colorful culture.
 There’s also a tobacco lounge with cigar and rum pairings, a small subterranean museum that displays contemporary works by local artists, and Bar Constante, named after the bartender who allegedly invented the Hemingway Daiquiri.

-RELATED: 17 Incredible Caribbean Vacations
+RELATED: 18 Incredible Caribbean Vacations

 What to Pack